 - Improve brain function

 Matcha is a wonderful tea to use in ceremony or as part of a ritual.
-The Tea Ceremony is a wonderful example of spiritual lessons embodied in ritual.
+The Japanese Tea Ceremony is a wonderful example of spiritual lessons embodied in ritual.

 More About Matcha Tea for Weight Loss